 The old title of this blog (This God Who Makes My Heart Explode with Happiness) was waaaay too long an only touched the "God Stuff" topic.
 Plus, a makeover isn't complete without a new title, so I did some brainstorming.

 What title can cover everything I want to write about?
-God, life as a wife, mom, and writer?
+Crunchy lifestyle, faith, motherhood, etc.

 Then it hit me.
 I'm trying to cover a lot of ground here--and if anyone ever covered a lot of ground, it was the Proverbs 31 woman.
 So I looked up Proverbs 31 and tried out a few titles inspired by the verses, but they were all taken until I came up with "Her Arms are Strong" from verse 17.
 This one made me laugh because, if you know me, you know my arms aren't strong at all.
 I probably have the same amount of muscle mass in my arms as my seven-week-old son.
 But before I tossed the idea out, it grew on me.
 There's a bit of a theme in my life right now, and this fits perfectly.

 A little over seven weeks ago, when I was in the second stage of natural, vaginal labor with my son, bearing down with all my might, I thought, "How is he supposed to fit through there?
 How am I going to do this?
 How how how?"
 Because it seemed impossible.
 When he was out and flopping around on my chest, the "impossible" was suddenly behind me.

 By the next day, in the hospital, my arms, shoulders, armpits, and back were insanely sore from holding my baby for skin-to-skin and breastfeeding.
 My body wasn't used to holding a baby for so long like that, so it hurt while my body adjusted.
 But my body did adjust.
 My arms got stronger.
 And now I can hold my ten pound son in my arms for a while without feeling like he's heavy.